apache/incubator-milagro/docs/milagro-protocols.md

 ## BLS Signatures - Introduction

 The BLS signature (Boneh-Lynn-Schacham) scheme[^fourth] uses a bilinear pairing for verification, and signatures are elements of an elliptic curve group.
-Working in an elliptic curve group provides some defense against index calculus attacks (with the caveat that such attacks are still possible in the target group \\( G\_{"{"}T{"}"} \\) of the pairing), allowing shorter signatures than other systems for similar levels of security.
+Working in an elliptic curve group provides some defense against index calculus attacks (with the caveat that such attacks are still possible in the target group $G\_{T}$ of the pairing), allowing shorter signatures than other systems for similar levels of security.

 [^fourth]: [Short Signatures from the Weil Pairing](https://www.iacr.org/archive/asiacrypt2001/22480516.pdf)